 There are two ways to operate this type of business.
 The first is that you shop for products which are on sale or deeply discounted.

 Your second option is to have an overseas factory manufacture a product for you.
-The completed products are then shipped directly to an Amazon fulfillment centre, where they’re listed in your FBA store.
+The completed products are then shipped directly to an Amazon fulfillment center, where they’re listed in your FBA store.

 Here’s a video that does a pretty good job of explaining the FBA business model: